-This management catchment summary supports the current consultation on the updated river basin management plans.
-Along with detailed information on the Water Watch Wales website, this summary will help to inform and support delivery of local environmental improvements.
+This management catchment summary supports the 2015 updated Western Wales River Basin Management Plan (RBMP) Summary.
+Along with detailed information on the Water Watch Wales (WWW) website, this summary will help to inform and support delivery of local environmental improvements to our groundwater, rivers, lakes, estuaries and coasts.
+Information on WWW can be found in Section 6.

-Natural Resources Wales has adopted the ecosystem approach.
+Natural Resources Wales has adopted the ecosystem approach from catchment to coast.
 This means being more joined up in how we manage the environment and its natural resources to deliver economic, social and environmental benefits for a healthier, more resilient Wales.
-It means considering and regulating the environment as a whole, rather than dealing with individual aspects separately; weighing up and setting priorities for the many competing demands on our natural resources in a more integrated way.
-Partnership working is essential to achieve our ambition.
-By working together in this management catchment we will:
+It means considering the environment as a whole, so that all those with an interest in the catchment weigh up the evidence and set priorities for the many competing demands on our natural resources in a more integrated way and achieve our shared ambition for the place.